Luke-Byrne-MEng/ACES/README.md

 # 4. Configuration
 Configuration of the ACES system, and of the Gazebo simulation is done via parameters in the ACES launch files.
 Although the system should work as-is, it is possible to edit these parameters to change system behaviour.
-A complete list, and discription, of system parameters is a vailable in the [ACES_config.md](https://github.com/Luke-Byrne-uni/ACES/blob/main/ACES_config.md) file.
+A complete list, and discription, of system parameters is available in the [ACES_config.md](https://github.com/Luke-Byrne-uni/ACES/blob/main/ACES_config.md) file.

 # 5. Ros Topics & Services